Geography of London: North of the Thames

 Canal construction in the London area started with navigation works on the Lea and Stort from 1424 onwards, leading to the River Lee Navigation and Bow Back Rivers.
 Initially used for transport of agricultural product from Hertfordshire, this later became an important industrial waterway connecting the heavily industrialised Lea Valley with the docks.
 A short-cut to the Thames avoiding the winding mouth of the Lea (Bow Creek) and closer to central London was provided by the Limehouse Cut (1760).

-A connection from London to the Midlands had been provided by the Oxford Canal since 1790, but this required navigation up the winding the upper Thames to Oxford.
+A connection from London to the Midlands had been provided by the Oxford Canal since 1790, but this required navigation up the upper Thames to Oxford.
 The completion of the Grand Junction Canal (later Grand Union) from the Thames at Brentford (1798 onwards) provided a more convenient route.
 In 1801 an arm was opened from the Grand Junction at Hayes to a large basin at Paddington.
 This was later linked to the Thames at Limehouse (close to the Limehouse Cut) by the Regent's Canal, completed in 1820.
 This in turn was linked to the Lea system by the Hertford Union Canal or Hackney Cut (1830).
 The Regent's Canal had many substantial basins (City Road Basin, Kingsland Basin, Battlebridge Basin, St Pancras Basin, Cumberland Basin etc.), originally lined with industries dependent on traffic from the docks.

 The City Canal (1805) was built to provide a short-cut across the Isle of Dogs.
 This was later incorporated into the West India Docks and is no longer connected to the Thames at its upstream end.
 Other short canals connecting to the Thames included the Grosvenor Canal (1825) and the Kensington Canal (1828).